Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Introduction

 Building on these findings, we propose a lightweight Dual Feature Fusion (DFF) framework that adaptively integrates multi-scale LVLM features with ID embeddings.
-Specifically, DFF extracts hidden states from all decoder layers of the frozen LVLM, projects them into a shared embedding space, and performs a weighted aggregation using learnable global layer weights to emphasize the most informative intermediate layers, such as middle layers.
+Specifically, DFF extracts hidden states from all decoder layers of the frozen LVLM, projects them into a shared embedding space, and performs a weighted aggregation using learnable global layer weights to emphasize the most informative intermediate layers.
 The resulting content-rich LVLM representation is then adaptively fused with the trainable item ID embedding through a gating mechanism that dynamically balances collaborative signals and multimodal semantics.

-By leveraging multi-layer hidden states and adaptive ID fusion, DFF sets a new state of the art on both benchmarks, validating our design principles through consistent empirical gains.
-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=0.5cm, itemindent=0cm] \item Task level: We present the first systematic empirical analysis of frozen LVLMs in micro-video recommendation, diagnosing common black-box pitfalls and establishing principled integration guidelines. \item Insight level: We establish three actionable principles: (1) intermediate hidden states consistently outperform caption-based representations; (2) fusing LVLM features with ID embeddings is strictly superior to replacing them; and (3) representations from different LVLM layers are complementary, with middle layers being most effective individually, yet multi-layer fusion further boosting performance. \item Design level: We propose a lightweight Dual Feature Fusion (DFF) framework grounded in these principles, achieving state-of-the-art performance on two representative real-world micro-video recommendation datasets. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=0.5cm, itemindent=0cm] \item We present the first comprehensive empirical analysis of frozen LVLMs in micro-video recommendation, diagnosing prevalent black-box pitfalls and establishing principled integration guidelines to ensure robust deployment. \item We establish three actionable principles: (i) intermediate hidden states consistently outperform caption-based representations; (ii) fusing LVLM features with ID embeddings is strictly superior to replacing them; and (iii) representations from different LVLM layers are complementary, with middle layers being most effective individually, yet multi-layer fusion further boosting performance. \item We propose a lightweight Dual Feature Fusion (DFF) framework grounded in these principles, achieving state-of-the-art performance on two representative real-world micro-video recommendation datasets. \end{itemize}